loackme/fx_hash_utils/README.md

 ### pin_tokens

-These script allows you to pin all tokens generated from a given generative token
+This script allows you to pin all tokens generated from a given generative token.

 Usage:
 ```
 python3 pin_tokens.py --id <GT_id> --api_key <api_key> --api_secret <api_secret> --service_type [pinata|infura|ipfs]
 ```

-## pin_collection
+### pin_collection

 This script allows you to pin all the tokens in your fx(hash) collection.